Walt Disney Feature Animation Florida

-Walt Disney Feature Animation Florida was a division of Walt Disney Feature Animation that operated from 1989 to 2004.
-Its offices were backlot of the Disney-MGM Studios theme park and visitors were allowed to tour the studio in The Magic of Disney Animation attraction to observe animators at work from behind glass-paneled overhead breezeways.
-The division had primarily animated Mulan (1998), Lilo & Stitch (2002) and Brother Bear (2003).
+Walt Disney Feature Animation Florida was a division of Walt Disney Feature Animation that operated from 1989 to 2005.
+Its offices were located on the backlot of the Disney-MGM Studios theme park and visitors were allowed to tour the studio in The Magic of Disney Animation attraction to observe animators at work from behind glass-paneled overhead breezeways.
+The division had primarily animated The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), The Rescuers Down Under (1990), The Lion King (1994) Mulan (1998), Lilo & Stitch (2002) and Brother Bear (2003).

 History

 Walt Disney Animation placed Max Howard in charge of starting up its Florida animation studio in 1988.
-Walt Disney Feature Animation Florida began operations in May 1989 with 40 employees.
+Walt Disney Feature Animation Florida began operations on May 1, 1989 with 40 employees.
 The division was originally planned to work on featurettes and shorts that they could do on its own.
 70 animators including Disney veteran supervising animator Mark Henn were hired by 1990.
 After doing its first work, the Roger Rabbit short, Roller Coaster Rabbit (1990), the division was enlisted to help finish The Rescuers Down Under (1990) and work on its companion featurette, The Prince and the Pauper.
 In the years to come, the Florida unit would continue to make contributions to several of Disney's animated features.
 On October 7, 1992, the Florida unit was incorporated.
-On April 22, 1998, Walt Disney Feature Animation Florida moved to a new $70 million facility at the Disney MGM Studios.
+On April 22, 1998, Walt Disney Feature Animation Florida moved to a new $70 million facility at the Disney-MGM Studios.
 In June 1998, the Florida division's first feature film, Mulan, was released.
 The unit continued as a division with its corporate form was merged out on September 30, 1999.
 Andrew Millstein took charge of the division as senior vice president and general manager of production in 2001 transferring in from The Secret Lab.

 In January 2003, Disney initiated a reorganization of its theatrical and animation units to improve resource usage and continued focus on new characters and franchise development.
 Additionally, Feature Animation was transferred under the Walt Disney Studios in January 2003.
 In June 2003, 50 animators were laid off after Brother Bear finished up production.
 The division was developing A Few Good Ghosts (also known as My Peoples) until it was canceled on November 15, 2003.
 On January 12, 2004, Disney Feature Animation President David Stainton announced the shut down of Walt Disney Feature Animation Florida.